Justin-Bento/portfolio/_content/blog/css-battle.md

 High Score: 548.36 (888 chars)

-Thoughts: This challenge taught me new CSS elements clip-path the round().
-Doing this saved many characters vs border-radius.
-The hardest part of this challenge was figuring out how to align each yellow box using minimal CSS, as I wanted to keep under 1,000 characters.
+This challenge taught me new CSS elements clip-path the round().
+The clip-path saved many characters.

-## How Has CSSBattle Benifited Me?

-Doing this challange helped me get back into web development.
-It is a nice sepping stone for me to get back into code and not dread readinig documentation.
-This challange also taught me new tips and tricks about css that I never knew existed and renforced my current understaning of CSS.
-It also me get out of that mental fatuge.

 ## Should You Use CSSBattle?

+CSSBattle is a great tool for people with experience.
+As you challenge your knowledge. with CSS.
+Testing yourself may help you get back into web development as it saved me. it helped me to get back into developmet and not dread reading documentation.
+This challenge also taught me new tips and tricks about CSS that I never knew existed.

-CSSBattle is a great resource for people that have experience with CSS.
-It was really benificial for me becuase it forced me to challange my current knowledge and then rely on the documentation to help me understand how things work properly.
-But I would not recommend it to someone starting out as there are weird convectioins may not be suited for learning CSS.
-I would recommedn freecodecamp or a web dev femintal course instead
+However, I would not recommend it to someone starting out.
+There are weird convections may not be great for learning CSS.
+I would advocate for you to use freecodecamp.
+Thank you for reading my blog post and stay safe.

-## Final Conclusion

-Using CSSBattle is great for people who have experience HTML and CSS.
-This project was a great stepping stone to help me develop my website and get back into web development.
-I would deffiinely give it a go if you like to challange yourself.